My recipes → Your inbox. Sign up today!

 peanut butter oatmeal cookies stacked on top of each other

-These cookies are free of processed sugar and flour, gluten-free, portable, and perfect as a pre or post-workout snack.
+Like our no-bake oatmeal energy balls, these cookies are free of processed sugar and flour, gluten-free, portable, and perfect as a pre or post-workout snack.

 They were also a major hit with my family (which always makes me happy)!
 They’re super easy to make, only require 4 ingredients, one bowl and they are the perfect snacks to have on hand when you’re craving something sweet.
 The flavor combination of bananas, peanut butter, and chocolate is classic and one of my favorites.
 Even your kiddos will love these!